 And in the first time round he didn’t have the Dementors.
 If he did I absolutely cannot see the Ministry turning Azkaban back over them after the first defeat at Godric’s Hollow.
 Even Fudge isn’t that foolish.

-What makes a lot more sense to me is that during VoldWar I, Order members were being attacked by largish groups on an individual basis.
+What seems a lot more plausible to me is that during VoldWar I, Order members were being attacked by largish groups on an individual basis.

 It’s not that difficult to be outnumbered 20 to 1 (or thereabouts) if there are only one or two of you, and you have been ambushed.